-Registration Transfer and Multi-Province Registration
+Registration Transfer and Registration In More Than One Province

-If you are currently a Professional Agrologist (P.Ag) or agronome (agr.) registered and practicing in one province and need to be registered in another province due to a work transfer or because you intend to work in more than one province, your professional designation is immediately recognized by the new province(s).
-This is the fundamental principle of labour mobility in Canada that must be adhered to by the provincial regulators of agrologists.
+If you are currently a Professional Agrologist (PAg), agronome (agr.), or a Technologist in Agrology (TAg), are practicing in one province, and wish to be registered in another province due to a work transfer or because you intend to work in more than one province, your professional designation is immediately recognized by the new province(s).
+For example, a PAg or agr. can hold dual memberships with two different provincial institutes.

-The provincial institutes have adopted a standard process making it easy to transfer registration in one or more than one province.
-The process is consistent with requirements of “The Agreement on Internal Trade” .
+The provincial institutes have adopted a standard process making it easy to transfer registration in one, or more than one, province.
+The process is consistent with labor mobility requirements of the Canadian Free Trade Agreement, revised and signed by federal Ministers in July 2017 (formally called The Agreement on Internal Trade).
 The process is efficient, reduces paperwork, and ensures the public is protected.

-- Complete a registration application form from the new province(s) in which you want to become registered.
+- Complete a registration application form from the new provincial institute(s) where you want to become registered.
 The registration form is necessary as it allows the new province to capture needed information and open a new file for you.

 See an example of a Specimen Transfer Form

-Registrars and Admissions Committees – Did you know?
+Registrars and Admissions Committees